LCSLITX/reddit-removit/README.md

 # Reddit-Removit

-Reddit-Removit is a script application to remove comments from reddit accounts.
+Reddit-Removit is a script application to remove comments from Reddit accounts.

 ## Requirements

-- Reddit account and API client_id and client_secret.
+- Reddit account, API client_id and client_secret.
+- Python3 installed.
+- Docker (optional)

 ## How to use it

-- clone this repository;
+- Clone this repository;
-- edit `.example.env` file with your data;
+- Edit `.example.env` file with your account data, choose the appropriate options and rename file to `.env`;
-- execute `source .example.env` in your terminal;
-- execute docker-compose.yml file with `docker compose up` or `docker-compose up` if your Docker is not updated.
+- Pass `True` as parameter to `rmvit()` function in `src/main.py`;
+- Execute command `make install_dependencies` to install dependencies;
+- Execute with `make execute_script`.